mieky/mieky.github.io/_posts/2016-01-06-pay-attention-twitter.md

 <a href="https://twitter.com/kept_simple/status/684423616793034760"><img src="/images/twitter-well-put.png" /></a>

 The casual user will be happy on the free tier just like before.
 Even if Twitter got one percent of its population to pay a modest amount of say, $1 a month, it would amount to three million dollars.

 As <a href="https://twitter.com/anttti">@anttti</a> pointed out, however, the Venture Capital scene is its own world.
-In that world, in my opinion, the end users rarely win.
-As long as Twitter is able to get funding by promising to out-innovate Facebook and capitalize on selling their users' data, it's unlikely they will do what would actually be good for the service.
+In that world, in my opinion, the users rarely win.
+As long as Twitter is able to get funding by promising to out-innovate Facebook and capitalize on selling their users' data, it's unlikely they will do what would actually be good for the people using the service.
 Hand on your heart, who hasn't had their favorite service sold to a bigger company and then shut down?

 Back to where we were.
 What would paying get one, then?